willymcallister/willymcallister.github.io/_articles/node-voltage.md

 comments: true
 ---

 The Node Voltage Method is one of the well-organized methods for analyzing a circuit.
 It is based on [Kirchhoff's Current Law](electrical-engineering/ee-circuit-analysis/a/ee-kirchhoffs-laws).
-The Node Voltage Method is embedded inside the popular circuit simulator, $\small \text{SPICE}$.
+The Node Voltage Method is embedded inside the popular circuit simulator, SPICE$.

 Written by Willy McAllister.